dafny-lang/dafny/docs/_includes/Statements.md

 as long as the callee's first out-parameter has a failure-compatible type and the caller's first out-parameter type matches 'PropagateFailure`.
  * If there is more than one LHS, the LHSs must denote different l-values, unless the RHS is a list of expressions and the corresponding RHS values are equal.
- * The LHS l-values are evaluated before the RHS method call, in case the method call has side-effects or return v alues that modify the l-values prior to assignments being made.
+ * The LHS l-values are evaluated before the RHS method call, in case the method call has side-effects or return values that modify the l-values prior to assignments being made.

 It is important to note the connection between the failure-compatible types used in the caller and callee, if they both use them.